rajprateek25/docker-gettingstarted/README.md

 > TIP:
 - If you face issues cloning the project via https/ssh, check your DNS settings and ensure you're not connected to a VPN.
-- After the project is cloned, you may use `code .` from within the WSL to open the project for editing.
+- After the project is cloned, you may use `code .` from within the WSL to open the project for editing in [Visual Studio Code](https://code.visualstudio.com/sha/download?build=stable&os=win32-x64-user)
   ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic14.JPG)

 ### Create Container Image